SAP-samples/codejam-cap-llm/exercises/04-define-db-schema/README.md

 👉 Examine the listed scripts.

-- `build` : Runs the `cds build` command to build the CAP project.
+- `build_production` : Runs the `cds build` command to build the CAP project for production.
-- `build_sqlite`: Builds the CAP application for usage on a SQLite database.
 - `start` : Starts the CAP application.
-- `watch` : Deploys your changes specific to your service to localhost using the hybrid profile, establishing a connection to your real HDI container instance.
+- `watch_hybrid` : Deploys your changes specific to your service to localhost using the hybrid profile, establishing a connection to your real HDI container instance.
-- `sqlite` : Deploys your changes specific to your service to localhost using the hybrid profile, establishing a connection to a real SQLite database.

 ## Define the database schema